The Making of Latex

 The rubber creation process begins at the point of harvesting, when they take latex sap from rubber trees.

-Next, companies filter the latex so it can be packaged in drums for its next destination.
+Next, companies filter the rubber latex so it can be packaged in drums for its next destination.

 Once latex is ready to be made into smoked sheets of rubber, companies add acid to the latex.
 This causes the material to clump.
 The clumped fluid is then rolled into sheets in a mill.
-Doing so removes water, so the sheets can be dried and smoked.
+This process removes water from the latex material, so the sheets can be dried and smoked.

-Of course, not all latex is natural.
+Of course, not all latex materials are naturally occurring.
 Some latex is synthetic, composed of petroleum-based chemicals.
-These chemicals are used to create synthetic rubber polymers, which are clumped and dried, then transported to a manufacturing plant.
+These chemicals are used to create synthetic rubber polymers, which are clumped and dried, and then transported to a manufacturing plant.

 The manufacturing plant then mixes the synthetic rubber polymers.
 Sometimes, they mix in additional ingredients, depending on the end product for the synthetic latex.